ypa/doolay/docs/worklog.md

 - Worked on wagtail2 branch, created the original working version of requiremnets base+production with wagtail 1.8.
 - Worked on wagtail2 branch, upgraded wagtail to 1.9 and django 1.10.
 - Worked on wagtail2 branch, upgraded to wagtail 1.13 and django 1.11.
+- Looked into wagtail 2.0 release notes and upgrade guide.